Manuela Lareo

-Manuela “Manu” Lareo Polanco (born 29 May 1992) is a Spanish-born Dominican footballer who plays as a left attacking midfielder for Segunda División Pro club RCD Espanyol and the Dominican Republic women's national team.
+Manuela “Manu” Lareo Polanco (born 29 May 1992) is a football manager and former player who played as a left attacking midfielder.
+Born in Spain to a Dominican mother, she capped for the Dominican Republic women's national team, which she is the current technical assistant.

 Early life

 Lareo was born in Vitoria-Gasteiz to a Spanish father and a Dominican mother.

 Club career

 Lareo is a CD Aurrerá de Vitoria product.
 She has played for Athletic Bilbao, Valencia CF and Real Sociedad in Spain.

 International career

 Lareo represented Spain at the 2010 UEFA Women's Under-19 Championship.
 In December 2015, she played for the Basque Country in a 1–1 draw with Catalonia at Mini Estadi.
 On 30 June 2021, she was called up by the Dominican Republic.